jaspector

 $25 historic district Certificate of Appropriateness application fee

-Typical inspection sequence: The building inspector signs before issuance; historic preservation and zoning approvals may also be required; the deputy city clerk issues only after all approvals and fees are complete.
+Typical sequence: The building inspector signs before issuance; historic preservation and zoning approvals may also be required; the deputy city clerk issues only after all approvals and fees are complete.

 The public material reviewed says the department permits all construction and conducts inspections of all construction-related permits.
 The historic preservation materials also state that exterior construction or demolition in the historic district may require a Certificate of Appropriateness even where a building permit is not required.

+Building permit fees in Quitman, AR are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25 historic district Certificate of Appropriateness application fee.

-1. Read the permit instructions and complete the building permit application form.
+To apply for a building permit in Quitman, AR, follow these steps: 1.
+Read the permit instructions and complete the building permit application form.
 2. Return the completed paperwork to city hall.
 3. The department states it handles plan review, building permits, certificate of occupancy permits, fire prevention, special events, and inspections.
 4. The city also requires additional review for some projects through planning and zoning and historic preservation.

-Other cities in Cleburne County
+Other jurisdictions in Cleburne County.

-View all Cleburne County jurisdictions →
+All Cleburne County jurisdictions →